sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 {% highlight shell %}
 [...]
+Error code: Curl error 60
-Certificate not yet valid.
+Error message: SSL certificate problem: certificate is not yet valid.
 {% endhighlight %}

 The reason for this is that the machine is missing a battery-backed RTC (Real Time Clock) and therefore doesn't have the correct time set during installation.

 When installing with a connected monitor you can workaround this issue.
-For doing this you can start in that dialogue an xterm by pressing `Ctrl-Alt-Shift-x`.
+For doing this you can start in that `Registration` dialogue an xterm by pressing `Ctrl-Alt-Shift-x`.
 In this xterm run `date` to set the current date.
 It looks like this:

 {% highlight shell %}
 date -s '2025-01-23 21:00:00'